Skip to content

 One of Google Sheets' best features is the ability to collaborate on a spreadsheet.
 If you're guilty of breaking formulas like I am, it's handy to have a colleague jump into the same sheet to help.

-When you have multiple people collaborating on a spreadsheet, it's inevitable that someone will be quicker about updating than others.
-And that one straggler can be a blocker for you completing your work.
+When you have multiple people collaborating on a spreadsheet, it's inevitable that someone will be faster at making updates than others.
+And that one straggler can block you from completing your work.

 Post to Microsoft Teams channels with new or updated Google Sheets rows